 JUNIOR ELECTRONIC TECHNICIANS COURSE

 This 19 week course is held at TTS Trentham, and is designed to give you an insight into the repair and maintenance of optical equipment, workshop documentation and procedures, High Reliability Hand Soldering (HRHS) and Cable Repair techniques.
-The HRHS and Cable repair is conducted at RNZAF Woodbourne and is carried out at a standard equal to that required by civil air worthiness thus ensuring ‘best practice’.

 This course culminates in the student constructing, from scratch, an Electronic Switched Mode Power Supply which they can retain as their own.